Asraf047/COVID19-CNN-RNN/README.md

 ![22](https://user-images.githubusercontent.com/31788789/111881647-a8eed680-89db-11eb-8330-85bea9232bfc.jpg)

 ## Dataset
-The dataset can be found in here: https://www.kaggle.com/amanullahasraf/covid19-pneumonia-normal-chest-xray-pa-dataset
+The dataset can be found in [here](https://www.kaggle.com/amanullahasraf/covid19-pneumonia-normal-chest-xray-pa-dataset).
+For dataset related queries, please drop an email to amanullahoasraf@gmail.com

 ## Citation
 Please cite our paper if you find the work useful: